jkunimune/Djastiz/en-Specification.md

 |**Mid**  |   e   |  o   |
 |**Open** |   a   |      |

-The "Inverse" and "Class" columns are not that important; they just come up later in the derivational morphology section.
+The "Inverse" column is not that important; it just comes up later in the derivational morphology section.
 You don't have to learn that part if you don't want to.

 You'll notice that most of the letters match their IPA transcriptions as well as their English counterparts.
 The only things of which you need to be careful are ⟨j⟩, ⟨c⟩, and the vowels.
 There's a handy alphabet song in the main repository to help you remember them all if you like.